urlbox/urlbox-node/README.md

 # urlbox-node

-Quickly generate screenshots, PDFs and other renders using the urlbox.io screenshot as a service API.
+Quickly generate screenshots, PDFs and other renders using the urlbox screenshot as a service API.

-Signup at [Urlbox.io](https://urlbox.io) to get an API key and secret.
+Signup at [Urlbox](https://urlbox.com) to get an API key and secret.

 ## Installation